TaherAhmedAshraf/express-router/README.md

 Here we have specified a path, instead of using file_name it will  use the path_name we specified.

 I have a route `test.js` in my route folder and the prefix is '/'.
-If I havean't specified cusotm path my route url would be `/test`.
+If I havean't specified cusotom path, my route url would be `/test`.
 But after specifying the path my route url is '/hello-world'.
 This is how you can specify your own custom path.

 | Property | Description |